 5. Agios Pavlos beach

-Unfortunately, no local bus can take you to Agios Pavlos; the only way to reach the beach is by car.
-It is about a 1 hr drive from Rethymno town.
+No local bus serves Agios Pavlos — the only way to reach it is by car, about a one-hour drive from Rethymno town.

 Best Hotels in Agios Pavlos Beach